← All ModulesModule 1.1 · $0–$250K Toolkit Mindset & Theory of Constraints

 • Need more leads and conversions

 If you're under $250K and priced correctly, there is no world in which you are supply-constrained.
-You are demand-constrained.
 Every discretionary hour needs to go toward getting in front of more customers.

 — Alex Hormozi